Actions • Text print • Raw print • Email • Archive to disk • Filter/program • Copy to queue • LPR print • IP print • Archive to FTP

 Argument substitution

 RPM provides the following tags to embed in the command line.
 RPM will replace these tags with information from the print job.
 Note: Use of the tags is limited to jobs received using the LPR/LPD protocol.
-If jobs are received using other methods (i.e., telnet printing or drag and drop), most of these tags will be blank.
+Most of these tags will be blank if jobs are received using other methods (i.e., telnet printing or drag and drop).

 Note: If you need any of these literal strings in your argument list, you can prevent RPM from substituting them by "escaping" the percent sign with another.
 For instance, if you have %%C in your argument list, RPM will not substitute it for the control file name and path but will change it to a literal %C.